zackbradys/zackbradys/README.md

 - print("Hello friends!") >>> Hello friends! 👋

-- I’m @zackbradys also known as Zack Brady.
-Check out what I'm up to below...
+- I’m @zackbradys, also known as Zack Brady.
+Check out what I'm up to below or reach out!

 - Reach me by emailing me at [zbrady@zackbrady.com](mailto:zbrady@zackbrady.com) or by shooting a message to me on twitter [@zackbradys](https://twitter.com/zackbradys)!